KamaZz/laratrust/docs/docs/6.x/usage/admin-panel.md

 # Administration Panel

-Laratrust comes with a simple administration panel for roles, permissions and their assignment to the users.
+Laratrust comes with a simple administration panel for groups, permissions and their assignment to the users.

 Currently it supports:

 1. Permissions CRUD.
-2. Roles CRUD and permissions assignment.
+2. Groups CRUD and permissions assignment.
-3. Assignment of roles and permission to the multiple users defined in `user_models` in the `config/laratrust.php` file.
+3. Assignment of groups and permission to the multiple users defined in `user_models` in the `config/laratrust.php` file.
-4. Restricting roles from being edited, deleted or removed.
+4. Restricting groups from being edited, deleted or removed.

 ## How to use it